Homeopathic Treatment for Infertility in Women

 Blocked fallopian tubes / Damaged fallopian tubes

 Our fertility does not stay the same throughout our lives.
 Studies show that women are most fertile from their late teens to their late twenties.
-When a female gets to their 30s, their fertility starts declining and by the time one gets to 45 years, conceiving naturally becomes a challenge.
+When a woman gets to her 30s, the fertility starts declining and by the time she is 45, conceiving naturally becomes a challenge.

-Additionally, according to studies, you have lower chances of miscarrying (between 12-15%) if you get pregnant during your fertile years and a higher chance (25%) when you reach 40 years.
+According to some studies, you have lower chances of miscarrying (between 12-15%) if you get pregnant during your fertile years.
+On the other hand, the chances of miscarriage climbs to 25% when you reach 40 years of age.

 Problems with the Uterus